On Milnor and Tjurina numbers of foliations: Introduction

 \end{maintheorem}

 As a consequence, in Corollary \ref{char CG}, we give a new characterization of generalized curve foliations in the non-dicritical case.

 In Section \ref{sect:GSV}, we study the G\'omez-Mont-Seade-Verjovsky index (GSV-index).
-In particular, in Corollary \ref{GSV-zero divisor}, we compute the GSV-index of a foliation $\F$ with respect the zero divisor of a reduced balanced divisor of separatrices for $\F$.
-In Proposition \ref{gsv=delta}, we generalize, to the dicritical case, \cite[Proposition 4]{Cano} which establishes the equality between the GSV-index of a foliation $\F$ (containing perhaps purely formal branches) with respect to an $\F$-invariant curve $C:f(x,y)=0$ and the intersection multiplicity of $C$ with a divisor which zero divisor is a generic polar curve of $\F$ and its pole divisor is a generic polar curve of $C$.
+In particular, in Corollary \ref{GSV-zero divisor}, we compute the GSV-index of a foliation $\F$ with respect to the zero divisor of a reduced balanced divisor of separatrices for $\F$.
+In Proposition \ref{gsv=delta}, we generalize, to the dicritical case, \cite[Proposition 4]{Cano} which establishes the equality between the GSV-index of a foliation $\F$ (containing perhaps purely formal branches) with respect to an $\F$-invariant curve $C:f(x,y)=0$ and the intersection numbers of $C$ with generic polar curves of $\F$ and of $df$.

 We finish this section establishing, in Proposition \ref{prop:gsv and multiplicity}, a relationship between the GSV-index and the multiplicity of a foliation along a fixed separatrix.

 In Section \ref{sect:Tjurina}, we introduce the notion of Tjurina number of a singular foliation $\F$ along a reduced curve of separatrices $C$, denoted by $\tau_{p}(\F,C)$.
 G\'omez-Mont proved, for a singular foliation with a set of convergent separatrices $C$, that the difference between the Tjurina number of the foliation and the Tjurina number of $C$, $\tau_{p}(C)$, equals to the GSV-index (see \cite[Theorem 1]{Gomez}).
 In Proposition \ref{obs_1}, we show that this result also holds, in the formal context, for the Tjurina number of a singular foliation along a reduced curve of separatrices.
 As a consequence we get the next corollary for non-dicritical foliations: